Solar panel bird proofing: an expert guide

 Are there any other pests that nest under solar panels?

-Besides wild birds, other pests like squirrels and bats are attracted to the shelter, warmth and superior nesting spot that solar panels provide.
+There are other pests aside from birds that are attracted to the shelter, warmth and superior nesting spot that solar panels provide.

-Just like their avian neighbours, other pests can cause similar damage like gnawing on wiring and leaving their waste everywhere, so strong solar panel protection like spikes is essential.
+Just like their avian counterparts, these animals can cause damage by gnawing on wiring, breaking roof tiles, and leaving their waste everywhere.

 Solar panels are an excellent addition to any home in the UK, but it’s important that they don’t become a home for birds in the process.
 If you’re thinking of getting a solar & battery system for your property, it’s sensible to invest in some sturdy bird protection.